Pak summons US diplomat, lodges protest over 'interference' in internal affairs | Politics

 - Pakistan

-Pakistan summoned a senior US diplomat here and lodged a strong protest over America's alleged ''interference'' in its internal affairs, according to media reports on Friday.
+Pakistan summoned a senior US diplomat here and lodged a strong protest over America's alleged ''interference'' in its internal affairs, an official statement said on Friday.

 The US State Department on Thursday firmly rejected embattled Prime Minister Imran Khan's remarks over Washington's role in an alleged "foreign conspiracy" to oust him from power.